Koncker/AI-Runner/README.txt

 Known Bugs:
 	- AI Mode is not flawless - Moves into an object if there are too many objects surrounding it.

-Change Log: 19.06.01
+Change Log: 19.06.02
-	- Further Improved AI - Movement works better
+	- Added ground textures, and pit fall textures

 All rights are reserved to Vicky 'Koncker' Rajani and Pedro Assunção